 Activities include tree houses, toboggan slides, mud kitchen, jumping pillow, obstacle course, big bear pond, pumpkins, hayrides, pumpkin bowling, hay fort, corn cannon, archery, and s’mores.

-Admission is $8 for adults and $15 for children 3 and up.
+Admission is $8 for adults and $15 for children 3 and up (free for 2 and under).
 Senior citizen tickets are $5.
 Annual passes are available for $65 per child 3 and up and $30 per adult.

 Tractor’s Corn Maze